-======================================= PRICE TO PUBLIC UNDERWRITING DISCOUNT(1) PROCEEDS TO COMPANY(2)(3) PROCEEDS TO SELLING STOCKHOLDER
+PRICE TO PUBLIC UNDERWRITING DISCOUNT(1) PROCEEDS TO COMPANY(2)(3) PROCEEDS TO SELLING STOCKHOLDER

 Per Share \$ \$ \$ \$

 Total (3) \$ \$ \$ \$

 - (1) See "Underwriting" for information concerning indemnification of the Underwriters and other information. - (2) Before deducting expenses of the offering payable by the Company estimated at \$400,000. - (3) The Company has granted the Underwriters an option, exercisable within 30 days of the date hereof, to purchase up to 412,500 additional shares of Common Stock at the Price to Public per share, less the Underwriting Discount, for the purpose of covering over-allotments, if any.
-If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$ , and \$ , respectively.
-See "Underwriting."
+If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$, respectively.
+See "Underwriting." and \$ reject orders in whole or in part and subject to certain other conditions.
+It is expected that delivery of the certificates representing the shares will be made against payment on or about at the office of Oppenheimer & Co., Inc., Oppenheimer Tower, One World Financial Center, New York, New York 10281.

-The shares of Common Stock are offered severally by the Underwriters when, as and if delivered to and accepted by them, subject to their right to withdraw, cancel or reject orders in whole or in part and subject to certain other conditions.
-It is expected that delivery of the certificates representing the shares will be made against payment on or about at the office of
+The shares of Common Stock are offered severally by the Underwriters when, delivered to and accepted by them, subject to their right to withdraw, cancel or